Ikigai: The Japanese Secret for a More Meaningful Life - Japanspecialist

 The Real Essence of Ikigai

-Very often, Ikigai is linked with finding the right job or career – even though that's probably the right way to go, we believe the real value comes from understanding the best way to live our life.
+Very often, Ikigai is linked with finding the right job or career – even though that’s probably the right way to go, we believe the real value comes from understanding the best way to live our life.
+The essence of Ikigai is deeply rooted in appreciating the small, meaningful experiences that contribute to our day to day living.
 Ikigai is about cultivating a mindful presence, embracing gratitude, and pursuing a path that aligns with your inner compass.
-In simpler terms, it's about being true to yourself.
+In simpler terms, it’s about being true to yourself and finding a life worth living.
 Finding a balance between what challenges you as much as it fulfils you.
-When you find your Ikigai, it'll feel right.
+When you find your Ikigai, it’ll feel right.

 The Four Pillars of Ikigai